openela/openela-documentation/openela8/topics/osmanage-WorkingWithSystemServices.md

 -   **Timers**

-    Timer unit configuration files have the filename format timer\_unit\_name.`timer`.
+    Timer unit configuration files have the filename format *timer\_unit\_name*.`timer`.

     Each "\*.`timer`" file needs a corresponding "\*.`service`" file to configure the service to start at a configured timer event.
 A `Unit` configuration entry can be used to specify a service that's named differently to the timer unit, if required.

     Timer units can control when service units are run and can act as an alternative to using the cron daemon.
 Timer units can be configured for calendar time events, monotonic time events, and can be run asynchronously.

 Paths to `systemd` unit configuration files vary depending on their purpose and whether `systemd` is running in 'user' or 'system' mode.
-For example, configuration for units that are installed from packages might be available in /usr/lib/systemd/system or in /usr/local/lib/systemd/system, while a user mode configuration unit is likely to be stored in `$HOME/.config/systemd/user`.
+For example, configuration for units that are installed from packages might be available in `/usr/lib/systemd/system` or in `/usr/local/lib/systemd/system`, while a user mode configuration unit is likely to be stored in `$HOME/.config/systemd/user`.
 See the `systemd.unit(5)` manual page for more information.

 See [About System-State Targets](osmanage-WorkingWithSystemServices.md#).